wajra/data-club-2022-shiny/README.md

 ### App 3

-A shiny app that can be used to exploratory data analysis.
+A shiny app that can be used for exploratory data analysis.
 Uses the [Palmer Penguins dataset](https://allisonhorst.github.io/palmerpenguins/) - `palmerpenguins`

+### App 4 - Toss up

+Toss up is an interactive web app that allows for direct comparisons between batsmen in International Cricket